3,3'-Dichlorobenzidine: Preparation and reactions

 3,3'-Dichlorobenzidine is prepared in two steps from 2-nitrochlorobenzene.
 The first step involves reduction with zinc in base to afford 2,2'-dichlorodiphenylhydrazine.
 This intermediate undergoes the benzidine rearrangement to afford 3,3'-dichlorobenzidine.

 Aqueous solutions of 3,3'-dichlorobenzidine degrade in light to monochloro derivative.
 It undergoes chlorination (for example in water treatment plants) to give the tetrachloro derivative.

 The most widely practiced reaction of 3,3'-dichlorobenzidine is its double diazotization.
 This bis(diazo) intermediate is then coupled to derivatives of acetoacetylaminobenzene (CH3C(O)CH2C(O)NHAr).
-In this way, the following commercial yellow pigments are produced: pigment Yellow 12, pigment Yellow 13, pigment Yellow 14, pigment Yellow 17 and pigment Yellow 83.
+In this way, the diarylide commercial yellow pigments are produced: Pigment Yellow 12, Pigment Yellow 13, Pigment Yellow 14, Pigment Yellow 17, Pigment Orange 13, Pigment Yellow 81, and Pigment Yellow 83.

 Safety

 3,3'-Dichlorobenzidine is considered a carcinogen.
 This compound has been shown to increase the incidence of tumors in animals.
 Because it is structurally similar to benzidine, a known carcinogen, it is believed that it may share a similar mechanism in causing bladder cancer in humans.